 CASB urges the General Assembly to refrain from enacting prescriptive legislation that restricts the ability of school districts to maintain autonomy in developing and utilizing innovative methods to achieve educational goals.
-CASB urges state policymakers to specify the outcomes desired in legislation rather than the means by which the outcome will be accomplished.
+CASB urges state policymakers to specify the outcomes desired in legislation rather than the means by which the outcomes will be accomplished.

-Rationale: Prescriptive legislation reduces school districts' ability to renew education processes.
-The legislature should specify the outcomes desired in legislation rather than the means.
-This approach allows districts to determine the best way to achieve the outcomes in a way that makes the most sense locally and avoid the strictures that typically accompany prescriptive legislation and categorical funding.
+Rationale: An outcome-based approach to legislation allows districts to determine the best way to achieve the legislative requirements in a way that makes the most sense locally and to avoid the strictures that typically accompany prescriptive legislation and categorical funding.
 Categorical funding, a form of prescriptive legislation, does not meet budgetary needs and restricts the efficient allocation of resources.
 The funding provided for specific programs falls far short of the expenses associated with the programs.
-For example, transportation reimbursement covers 21% of the expense and English language proficiency reimbursement covers only 8% of the expenses associated with the program.
+For example, on average transportation reimbursement covers 21% of the expense and English language proficiency reimbursement covers only 8% of the expenses associated with the program.